 There is no cost to register or use a Healthmail account.
 The Health Service Executive (HSE) funds Healthmail.

 Healthmail is a safe and secure way to communicate patient identifiable clinical information.
 It will allow you to communicate with:

 Healthmail contains a directory of all registered users.
 Click on `To` when writing an email to access the directory.
-All HSE and Voluntary Hospital email addresses are automatically connected to Healthmail along with another 30+ healthcare agencies nationally.
-In simple terms this means that you can send full patient information from your Healthmail account to any colleague with a @healthmail.ie and @hse.ie or @voluntaryhospital.ie addresses.
+All HSE and Voluntary Hospital email addresses are automatically connected to Healthmail along with a defined number of healthcare agencies nationally.
+In simple terms this means that you can send full patient information from your Healthmail account to any colleague with an @healthmail.ie address, an @hse.ie or an @voluntaryhospital.ie address.

 Healthmail works within a private bounded network.
 Transport layer security (TLS) connections are in place with all connected agencies.
 TLS provides an encrypted tunnel between the mail servers, ensuring the security and confidentiality of the data transmitted.

 Ring the help desk at Freephone 1800 800 002 and select option 2.